-One of the most difficult things to do if you get a lot of critique or pay for reads at conferences is to synthesize all the feedback you’re receiving into something that makes sense.
-Last week, a blog reader wrote in to ask the following:
+One of the most difficult things to do if you get a lot of writing critique or pay for reads at conferences is to synthesize all the writing feedback you’re receiving into something that makes sense.
+Last week, a blog reader wrote in to ask the following…

 Freelance editors focus primarily on the strengths and opportunities for grown in the manuscript as it exists before them.
 If the manuscript is technically good and the story moves along well, they may be tempted to rate it highly.
 Agents, however, are looking at the quality of the thing, sure, but they are also always trying to place it in the context of saleability.
+(Opening up the great art vs business debate!)
 Because the most amazing piece of writing isn’t going to do anyone much good if it can’t be published for whatever reason (usually a too-slow or too-quiet or too-clichéd premise).
-So while the agent’s feedback is harsh, there may be truth to either the writing or the concept not working.
+So while the agent’s writing feedback is harsh, there may be truth to either the writing or the concept not working.